AbdelrahmanRewaished/Sports-Management-System/README.md

 - The Application was mainly built using ASP.NET Core Razor Pages and .NET Core Web API [version 7.0]
 - The implementation was based on "Database First Approach" startegy.
 The database components including Entities, Views, Stored Procedures and Functions was the first step of the implementation, built using Microsoft SQL Server and included the Different elements of the system. <br>
-Secondly, reverse engineering was applied to transform all the components into C# Classes by the Microsoft Entity Framework Core, which consequently formed the DatabaseContext which controlls all the classes representing the Entities.
+Secondly, reverse engineering was applied to transform all the components into C# Classes by the Microsoft Entity Framework Core, that consequently formed the DatabaseContext which controlls all the classes representing the Entities.

 - System/Database Main Entities: